nebrius/typescript-workshop/README.md

 ## Stage 3

 _Note:_ This stage is a go-at-your-own pace stage.
-I will be available to help answer questions, but will not be leading attendees through step by step
+I will be available to help answer questions, but will not be leading attendees through step by step.

+For stage 3, we are going to add more functionality to the app.
+Specifically:

 - Refactor the server:
     - Create a module responsible for interacting with SQLite